 Are there Priority Pass participating lounges in LAX airport?

-Los Angeles International Airport (LAX) is one of the most identifiable and widely used airports in the U.S. Surrounded by swaying palm trees and vibes that inspire California dreamin, LAX has long been an anchor for both cross-country and international travel.
+Los Angeles International Airport (LAX) is one of the most identifiable and widely used airports in the U.S. Surrounded by swaying palm trees and vibes that inspire California dreaming, LAX has long been an anchor for both cross-country and international travel.
 That means lots of passengers arrive early for flights or linger in the airport for layovers.
 Given that LAX is so highly trafficked, it's easy to understand why many people turn to airport lounges to find a reprieve from the chaos.

-What should I know about LAX airport?
+What should I know about LAX?

 LAX is approximately 9 miles from Santa Monica, 14 miles from Hollywood and 17 miles from downtown Los Angeles.
 If you're planning to hail a taxi or use a ride-share service such as Uber or Lyft, you'll need to use the “LAX-it" lot, a space dedicated to ride-hailing located next to Terminal 1.
 It's such an active area that they have food trucks and restrooms for travelers to use while they wait for rides.

-Are there lounges in the Priority Pass network at LAX?
+Are there lounges in the Priority Pass™ network at LAX?

 How to access Priority Pass benefits at LAX

-Purchase a Priority Pass Membership
+Purchase a Priority Pass membership

 You can join a membership plan, with three options you can choose based on the annual fee you are willing to pay.
-The annual plans have a flat fee and then additional fees every time you visit, which vary by plan.
+The annual plans have a flat fee and then potential additional fees every time you visit, which vary by plan.
 The Prestige membership, for example, has the highest annual fee but provides unlimited visits to lounges at no extra fee.

 Priority Pass Select with Chase Sapphire Reserve